First recorded by The Everly Brothers (US #8/UK #4 1960).

 First recorded by Dave Edmunds (UK #11 1979).

 Also recorded by Rodney Crowell (1980).

-From the wiki: “‘Queen of Hearts’ is the title of a country-pop song written by Hank DeVito, the pedal steel guitarist in Emmylou Harris’ backing group The Hot Band, and introduced by Dave Edmunds on his 1979 album Repeat When Necessary: released as a single it reached #11 in the UK that year.
+From the wiki: “‘Queen of Hearts’ is the title of a country-pop song written by Hank DeVito, the pedal steel guitarist in Emmylou Harris’ backing group The Hot Band.
+It was first recorded by Dave Edmunds on his 1979 album Repeat When Necessary: released as a single, it reached #11 in the UK that year.